Effective Date: August 28, 2019

 For organ and tissue donation: We may disclose protected health information to organizations that facilitate organ, eye, or tissue donation or transplantation.

 Orgenesis cannot use your protected health information for anything other than the reasons mentioned above without your signed authorization: a written document signed by you giving us permission to use or disclose your protected health information for the purposes you specifically set forth.
-You may revoke your authorization at any time by delivering a written statement to Koligo’s privacy officer (identified below).
+You may revoke your authorization at any time by delivering a written statement to Orgenesis’s privacy officer (identified below).
 If you revoke your authorization, Orgenesis will no longer use or disclose your protected health information as previously permitted in your written authorization document.
 However, your revocation of authorization will not reverse the use or disclosure of your protected health information made while your authorization was in effect.

 Right to request your protected health information: You have the right to access your protected health information.
-You must make the request for such protected health information in writing Koligo’s privacy officer (identified below).
+You must make the request for such protected health information in writing Orgenesis’s privacy officer (identified below).
 Within 30 days after we receive your request, you will receive a copy of protected health information in Orgenesis’ possession, unless an exception applies.
 Exceptions include if the access is reasonably likely to endanger the life or physical safety of you or another person as determined by a licensed health care professional.
 If the results cannot be produced within the 30 days, you will be notified by mail.

-To request the forwarding of your protected health information to your healthcare provider, write to Koligo’s privacy officer, as set forth below.
+To request the forwarding of your protected health information to your healthcare provider, write to Orgenesis’s privacy officer, as set forth below.
 We may charge a fee for the costs of copying, mailing, or other supplies associated with your request, but we will let you know about the fee in advance.

 Right to request amendment of protected health information you believe is erroneous or incomplete: If you examine your protected health information and believe that some of the information is wrong or incomplete, you may ask us to amend your record.
 We will comply with your request, unless we are not the originator of the information, believe that the information you request to be amended is accurate and complete, or special circumstances apply.
-To ask us to amend your protected health information, write to Koligo’s privacy officer.
+To ask us to amend your protected health information, write to Orgenesis’s privacy officer.

 Right to receive an accounting of disclosures of your protected health information: You have the right to request a list of certain disclosures we make of your protected health information.
 Under the law, this does not include disclosures made for purposes of treatment, payment, or healthcare operations or certain other purposes.
-If you would like to receive such a list, write to Koligo’s privacy officer.
+If you would like to receive such a list, write to Orgenesis’s privacy officer.
 Your request must state a time period desired for the accounting, which must be within the past six years.
 We will provide the first list to you free of charge, but we may charge you for any additional lists you request during the same 12-month period.
 We will tell you in advance of any associated fees, at which time you may withdraw or modify your request.

 Right to request restrictions on how Orgenesis will use or disclose your protected health information for treatment, payment, or healthcare operations: You have the right to request us not to make uses or disclosures of your protected health information to treat you, to seek payment for care, or to operate our laboratories.
 We will consider your requests carefully, but we are not required to agree to your requested restriction.
-If you want to request a restriction, submit your request in writing to Koligo’s privacy officer and describe your request in detail.
-Koligo’s privacy officer will reply within 30 days of receiving your request.
+If you want to request a restriction, submit your request in writing to Orgenesis’s privacy officer and describe your request in detail.
+Orgenesis’s privacy officer will reply within 30 days of receiving your request.

 Right to request special communications: You have the right to ask us to communicate your protected health information by alternative means of communication or at alternative locations.
 For example, you can ask us not to call your home, but to communicate with you only by mail.
-To make such a request, write to Koligo’s privacy officer.
+To make such a request, write to Orgenesis’s privacy officer.

 Right to receive a paper copy of this notice: You have the right to a paper copy of this Notice at any time.
-You may download or print a paper copy of the notice or request one by writing to Koligo’s privacy officer.
+You may download or print a paper copy of the notice or request one by writing to Orgenesis’s privacy officer.

 From time to time, we may change our practices concerning how we use or disclose protected health information or how we will implement patient rights concerning such information.
 We reserve the right to change this notice and to make the provisions in our new notice effective for all protected health information we maintain.
 If we change these practices, we will publish a revised notice.
-You can receive a copy of our current notice at any time by downloading or printing a paper copy of the notice or you may request one by writing to Koligo’s privacy officer.
+You can receive a copy of our current notice at any time by downloading or printing a paper copy of the notice or you may request one by writing to Orgenesis’s privacy officer.

 If you have any questions about this notice or have further questions about how Orgenesis may use and disclose your protected health information, please contact the privacy officer.
 We welcome your feedback regarding any problems or concerns you have with your privacy rights or how Orgenesis uses or discloses your protected health information.

-Koligo’s Privacy Officer:
+Orgenesis’s Privacy Officer:

 2401 Terra Crossing Blvd.